 Bol is Brac's oldest port, nestling under the steep heights of Mount Vidova Gora; the harbour-side promenade has plenty of cafes and bars and, of course, the "most beautiful beach" in the Mediterranean - Zlatni Rat.
 Nearby, the Dominican Monastery has a painting attributed to Tintoretto.
 Bol is a great base for walking and cycling and if you are feeling adventurous you can choose to climb Brac’s highest peak (which is actually the highest peak of any of the Croatian islands).

 Postira is a small traditional fishing town located on the north side of the island close to a number of lovely sandy and pebble coves.
 The name derives from "Pastura" (Pasture in Latin) which is obvious when you see the rich agricultural hinterland; this part of the island is also well known its cultural treasures such as Lazaric castle and the parish church of St. John the Baptist (built in the middle of the 16th century).

-D Tuke, August 2016
+D Tuke, UK, August 2016

-C Bertinshaw, August 2016
+C Bertinshaw, UK, August 2016

-S Finn, August 2016
+S Finn, UK, August 2016

-B Wheeler, June, 2015
+B Wheeler, UK, June, 2015